arshitiitbombay/Backtester_parallel/Week1/week1_readme.md

 ## An example case
-An example case has been given in the resources
+An example case has been given in the resources for use of classes and objects

 ### Extra Extra Material :